-- In the first Family Guy Christmas special, Lois is constantly bombarded by one disaster after another.
+- In the Family Guy episode "A Very Special Family Guy Freakin' Christmas", Lois is constantly bombarded by one disaster after another.
 She takes them all in stride until, when trying to clean up after coming home, she freaks out after being told that they're out of paper towels (they actually weren't).

 - The Nickelodeon Doug Christmas episode, "Doug's Christmas Story".
-Right near Christmas, Porkchop bites Beebe's leg (In order to get her away from thin ice when they were ice skating), injuring her.
-So Bill Bluff begins pressing charges against Porkchop for injuring his daughter, and he's taken to the pound, with a possible chance of being put to sleep.
+Right near Christmas, Porkchop bites Beebe's leg (In order to get her away from thin ice when they were ice-skating), injuring her.
+So Bill Bluff begins pressing charges against Porkchop for injuring his daughter, and he's taken to the pound, with a possible chance of getting killed.
 Interestingly, it's the darkest episode of the Nickelodeon series.